hbraswelrh/complyctl/README.md

 ...
 # The file will be written out to assessment-plan.json in the specified workspace.
 # Defaults to current working directory.

 cat assessment-plan.json

+complytime plan <framework-id> --dry-run

+# The default assessment-plan.json contents will be written to standard output.
+# Updates to the assessment-plan.json controls will be present in the updated configuration.
 ```

 Run the generate command to `generate` policy artifacts in the workspace and run the `scan` command to execute the generated artifacts and get results.